tldraw/tldraw/examples/core-example/README.md

 To start this project:

-- run `yarn` from the repository's root directory
+1. Run `yarn` from the repository's root directory
+2. Run `yarn build` from the repository's root directory
-- run `yarn dev` from the `examples/core-example` directory
+3. Run `yarn dev` from the `examples/core-example` directory
-- open `localhost://5422` in your browser
+4. Open http://localhost:5422/ in your browser